DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 Assuming you already have a basic resource pack with an `.mcmeta` file and an `assets` folder, inside the `assets` folder is where all of your `Namespaces` live.
 A `Namespace` is a kind of directory that Minecraft uses to organize resource and data packs.

-For example, all of the Minecraft textures and models will be prefixed ingame with the following Namespace `minecraft:wooden_sword` .
+For example, all of the Minecraft textures and models will be prefixed in-game with the following Namespace `minecraft:wooden_sword`.

 You can see the namespace being the first part before the colon, being `namespace:item`.
 In the above, it sees the `minecraft` part being the folder it needs to look for in the Resource Pack.